yulonglim/tp/docs/DeveloperGuide.md

 ### Giving remark to a student

-1. Giving remark to a student while all students are being shown.
+1. Giving remark to a student while all the students are being shown.

-    1. Prerequisites: List all students using the `list` command.
+    1. Prerequisites: List all the students using the `list` command.
 There are two and only two students in the student list.
     2. Test case: `remark 1 r/Allergic to seafood.`<br>
        Expected: First student in the list has the remark `Allergic to seafood.`.
     3. Test case: `remark 1 r/`<br>